Cultivating connections: South Korea cleantech visit unlocks opportunities

 We visited an electronics recycling facility called KECO which is one of a national network of ecycling facilities.
 They recycled all types of home appliances and electronics with efficiency and precision.

-It was an amazing view into what could be possible here in New Zealand and that electronics and home appliances don't have to go landfill!
+It was an amazing view into what could be possible here in New Zealand and that electronics and home appliances don't have to go the landfill!

 What were your impressions of South Korea?